zdravkov/kendo-docs/getting-started/bootstrapper.md

 ### Setup

-The Bootstrapper depends on some NodeJS modules that you will need to install.
-Change to the directory where you unpacked or cloned the Bootstrapper to and install the necessary Npm modules.
+The Bootstrapper depends on some NodeJS libraries that you will need to install.
+Change to the directory where you unpacked or cloned the Bootstrapper, and install the necessary dependencies using Npm.

     cd kendo-bootstrapper
     npm install

+Depending on your setup, you may have to install the packages as sudo `sudo npm install`.

 ### Running